goldstargloww/isat-script-project/README.md

 - Update the RSS feed (feed.txt) with a link and short blurb of the page.

 I (felikatze) reserve the right to veto any changes, because this site is my baby.
 Thank you!

+# this branch

+hey i (gold) am literally just doing this for my own sake and curiosity lol

+i don't speak japanese but i know a tiiny bit, for clarification ^^